UniverseFly/Rectify-Artifact/README.md

 TBD

-> [!NOTE]
+# Reproduce RQ Evaluation

-> The following sections are separated into two main parts: **Reproduce Evaluation** and **Reproduce Generation**:
+We will now show how each RQ can be reproduced through the artifact by applying Rectify evaluation script on **pre-generated patches**.

->
+> [!WARNING]
-> - In **Reproduce Evaluation**, we run the Rectify evaluation script on pre-generated patches to reproduce the results shown in different RQs.
+> We also provide documentation to [reproduce the entire generation](#reproduce-patch-generation), but it is not recommended for the readers to go through the entire process as it may take days or weeks to finish.

-> - In **Reproduce Generation**, we show the commands that can reproduce the entire generation process of Rectify in different RQs.
+# Reproduce patch generation

-> However, **we discourage readers to go through this entire process as it may take days or weeks to finish.**
+TBD